University of Galway

-University of Galway is a member of the Coimbra Group, a network of 40 long-established European universities.
+The University of Galway is a member of the Coimbra Group, a network of 40 long-established European universities.

 History

 The university was established in 1845 as Queen's College, Galway, together with Queen's College, Cork, and Queen's College, Belfast.
 It opened for teaching on 30 October 1849 with 68 students.
 In 1850, it became part of the Queen's University of Ireland, and its degrees were conferred in the name of that university.

 Located close to the city centre, the university campus stretches along the River Corrib.
 The oldest part of the university, the Quadrangle with its Aula Maxima, was designed by John Benjamin Keane in a Tudor Gothic architectural style and was constructed from local limestone; it is a replica of Christ Church, one of the colleges at the University of Oxford.

-After the passing of the University Education (Ireland) Act 1879, the Queen's University was dissolved on 3 February 1882, and was replaced by the Royal University of Ireland, which had been established on 27 April 1880.
+The Queen's University was dissolved on 3 February 1882 under the University Education (Ireland) Act 1879, and was replaced by the Royal University of Ireland (RUI), which had been established on 27 April 1880.

-With the passing of the Irish Universities Act 1908, the Royal University of Ireland was dissolved and was replaced by the National University of Ireland and the Queen's University of Belfast.
-The name of Queen's College, Galway, was changed to University College, Galway, and it became a constituent college of the new National University of Ireland, together with University College, Dublin, and University College, Cork.
+Under the Irish Universities Act 1908, the RUI was dissolved and was replaced by the National University of Ireland (NUI) and Queen's University of Belfast (QUB).
+The name of Queen's College, Galway, was changed to University College, Galway (UCG), and it became a constituent college of the new National University of Ireland, together with University College Dublin (UCD), and University College Cork (UCC).
 Queen's College, Belfast, became an independent university, called the Queen's University of Belfast.
 University College, Galway (UCG), was given special statutory responsibility under the University College Galway Act 1929 with respect of the use of the Irish language as a working language of the university.